 The Lizard Lounge

-We decided to sit right down at Yogi's bar and enjoy some of the locals, since we were already talking.
+After that little conversation, we decided to sit right down at Yogi's bar and enjoy some more chatting with regulars.
 Don had a local draft and I had the "Blue Swallow" margarita, named for the iconic motel, where we were staying.
-I'm not sure why it looked green.
-The Lizard Effect?
+I thought the icy drink looked more green lizard, than blue swallow.